MSM Global Network Conference

 These are challenges that affect all of us.
 The conference will zoom in on how these challenges impact on emerging economies, and specifically how they impact on women, children, and marginalized groups in these economies.
 This asks for reflection on and rethinking of economic issues, and the conference aims to contrtibute to this.

 Two megatrends can be identified in how economies are organized.
 On the one hand, the drive for sustainability has seen a shift towards a Green Economy (and also Circular Economy and Bioeconomy).
-On the other hand, developments in Information and Communication Technologies (ICT) is steering a digitalization era, the so-called 4th Industrial Revolution or Industry 4.0.
+On the other hand, developments in Information and Communication Technologies (ICT) are steering a digitalization era, the so-called 4th Industrial Revolution or Industry 4.0.
 These two trends are creating new challenges and new opportunities, especially in emerging economies.
 Emerging economies tend to be less technologically savvy and often have relatively weak ICT infrastructures.
 The paradigm shift may leave them further behind.
 On top of that, large global technology providers could capture disproportionate shares in these emerging economies.

 MSM, through its educational programs and its Expert Centre on Emerging Economies (ECEE), focuses on the role of international and local businesses in promoting economic and sustainable development in the Global South.
 Within this context, the conference wishes to generate recommendations on how we, MSM and its global network of partners, could further sharpen our strategies to jointly contribute to an inclusive and economically viable society that benefits all.

 During the conference we will be concentrating on how these megatrends will impact on three areas in which MSM and its partner network are active.
-We wish te create deeper insights in how we can contribute with knowledge, networks, education and research to:
+We wish to create deeper insights in how we can contribute with knowledge, networks, education and research to:

 - Innovate agricultural practices to become more climate-smart and sustainable, from the context that the agricultural sector in most emerging economies is the foundation of the economy